COVID-19 BBSVC Response

 - We also have great activities available if you’d like to meet virtually for both Bigs & Littles that will require a parents approval and of course the right access.

 - Book Club – pick a book and both read a chapter each week.
 Discuss in a weekly phone call!

 - Take a virtual tour of a museum or a virtual tour of a national park.

-- Unleash your inner scientists and give these experiments a try; follow up with each other to compare your results!
+- Unleash your inner scientists & give these experiments a try; follow up w/ each other & compare results!

-- Bigs – make sure you are posting on Ventura County Bigs Hangout to share some of your own ideas with other Bigs.
+- Bigs – make sure you are posting on Ventura County Bigs Hangout to share some of your own ideas.

 Some immediate online resources include: